 Yes, pay for the month and alleviate the worry of charges.

-The child nutrition breakfast and lunch program are designed to provide nutritious meals for growing children in our elementary and intermediate campuses (K - 6th) and secondary campuses (7th-12th).
+The child nutrition breakfast and lunch program are designed to provide nutritious meals.
 Questions may be directed to the Food and Nutritional Services Campus Managers.

 The National School Lunch Program and the School Breakfast Program have been going through major changes.
 More grains, fruits, and vegetables have been added to your child's lunch and breakfast menus at schools.
 MyPlate is the current nutrition guide published by the United States Department of Agriculture, depicting a place setting with a plate and glass divided into five food groups.
 It replaced the USDA's MyPyramid guide on June 2, 2011, ending 19 years of USDA food pyramid diagrams.
 MyPlate will be displayed on food packaging and used in nutrition education in the United States.
 (From Wikipedia, the free encyclopedia)